Schlaefer/Saito/pages/funding.md

 ## User Blocking ##

 Someone is really annoying at the moment?
-Block up to three users at once.
+Block up to three users at the same time.
 After one month the users will be unblocked automatically again.

 Let somebody know when he lost it: every user profile will show how many people block that user at the moment.